npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Fri, 26 Apr 2024 15:46:59 +0530
 ### [The 2 big takeaways from the Supreme Court’s verdict on VVPAT-EVM case](https://www.firstpost.com/explainers/takeaways-supreme-court-verdict-vvpat-evm-election-commission-13764075.html)

-Article found but Couldn't summarize
-The Supreme Court in its VVPAT verdict reposed faith in the process, saying ‘blindly doubting a system can breed scepticism’.
-However, it issued two significant directives: the Symbol Loading Unit should be sealed and stored for 45 days, and the burnt memory semi-controller in EVMs should be checked by a team of engineers
+The Supreme Court rejected demands for 100% cross-verification of votes between EVMs and VVPATs in Phase 2 of the Lok Sabha elections.
+While reaffirming faith in the electoral process, the court issued two directives: sealing and storing the Symbol Loading Unit for 45 days post-results and checking the burnt memory semi-controller in EVMs by a team of engineers upon request from second or third-placed candidates.
+The decision was welcomed by the Election Commission and Prime Minister Modi.
+Additionally, the Court suggested using an electronic machine to count VVPAT paper slips and exploring the inclusion of barcodes for each party symbol.

 Fri, 26 Apr 2024 15:35:35 +0530
 ### [Venice is charging an entry fee to tourists.
 But why are residents angry?](https://www.firstpost.com/explainers/venice-charging-entry-fee-tourists-residents-angry-13763942.html)